neilsaccardo/heads-up-poker/docs/blog/blog.md

 - Betting
 - Calling, Checking
 - Showdown scenario

+As a side note, yesterday I also decided to split the blogs into their own individual files, as well as have them in the way they are presented in this file here.
+I think that the individual files are probably easier to read.

 ### Onwards
 I'm now looking forward and preparing for both the Expo on Tuesday and the presentation on Wednesday!